Nicolette Hernández

-Nicolette Andrea Hernández Sippel (born 17 February 1999), known as Nicolette "Nicki" Hernández, is a professional footballer who plays as a left-back for Liga MX Femenil side Club América.
-Born in the United States, she plays internationally for the Mexico women's national team.
+Nicolette Andrea Hernández Sippel (born 17 February 1999) is a professional footballer who plays as a left back for Boston Legacy FC of the National Women's Soccer League (NWSL).
+Born in the United States, she plays for the Mexico national team.
+She played college soccer for the Michigan Wolverines.
+She began her professional career with Club América in 2022, winning one championship from six Liga MX Femenil finals appearances.

 College career

 Hernández played college soccer for the Michigan Wolverines from 2017 to 2021, making 93 appearances and scoring 29 goals with the Wolverines.